National Basketball Association: Other developments

+On March 10, 2025, NBA and Australia's National Basketball League (NBL) announced that in October 2025, the New Orleans Pelicans would play two preseason games at Rod Laver Arena in Melbourne as part of the NBA x NBL: Melbourne Series.

 Teams

-The NBA originated in 1946 with 11 teams, and through a sequence of team expansions, reductions and relocations currently consists of 30 teams.
-The United States is home to 29 teams; another is in Canada.
+The NBA originated in 1946 with 11 teams, and through a sequence of team expansions, reductions and relocations consists of 30 teams – 29 in the United States and 1 in Canada.

-The current league organization divides 30 teams into two conferences of three divisions with five teams each.
+The current league organization divides 30 teams into two 15-team conferences of three divisions with five teams each.
 The current divisional alignment was introduced in the 2004–05 season.
 Reflecting the population distribution of the United States and Canada as a whole, most teams are in the eastern half of the country: 13 teams are in the Eastern Time Zone, nine in the Central, three in the Mountain, and five in the Pacific.